Pandalfer/Studanova/what to add.md

 Respond to different screen sizes (mobile, tablet, desktop) Shared notes between users
 A favourite option to note items
-A search bar for notes
 A last edited timestamp on note items
 The notes editor scrollbar to be the shadcn one

-duplicating a folder doesnt duplicate the notes inside it

 A ... button that opens the context menu

 MAKE LIGHT MODE USABLE

-add a 404 page ( Oops! we could find this page in the textbook ) Make the notes folder saving in demo page
+add a 404 page ( Oops! we could find this page in the textbook )

 # 🧭 Suggested Pages & Features